molines/ENERGETICS/DOC/grid_making.md

 #### v3.3.2
  This is v3.3.1 with Hudson Bay filled in and some adjusments near open boudaries. **OPERATIONAL**

+#### v3.3.3
+ This is v3.3.2 corrected for isolated points on Greenland.
+After few month of run, these 9 points (1/12 grid cell) have an increased SSH (14 m by the end of october), that may cause the model to crash.
+Those points are just filled (1838:1840,3292:3294) **OPERATIONAL after Sep.
+17,2019**.
+Changed at segment 18 of the run JZ003.
+ Note that the correction was only done in the domain_cfg file (`eNATL36X_domain_cfg_v3.3.3.nc`)

 ### Vertical grid